Four-season, diversified holistic farming.

 Freedom Food Farm is a mid-size farm started just outside of Providence, Rhode Island in 2012.
 We moved the farm to Massachusetts in 2014 and have been growing a sustainable, full-diet farm to feed Southern New England.
 The farm is operated by a small team of dedicated farmers that grow and produce food year-round.

 Freedom Food Farm is an 88 acre farm located in Raynham, Massachusetts.
-We are now in our sixth growing season!
+We are now in our seventh growing season!

-The farm produces a wide range of holistically grown agricultural products including: produce, herbs, heritage eggs, flowers, raw honey, grain & beans, hay, straw, pasture-raised meat, plant starts, as well as value-added products.
+The farm produces a wide range of holistically grown agricultural products including: produce, herbs, heritage eggs, flowers, raw honey, grain & beans, hay, straw, pasture-raised meat, plant starts, as well as farm preserves & products.

 The mission of the farm is to provide healthy, nutritious food to members of local communities throughout the socioeconomic spectrum.
 Our food is grown using organic and biodynamic principles, striving to model natural ecological cycles.* This translates to healthy food for the whole community!

 Donating produce and offering a sliding scale for CSA shares help ensure that the whole community has access to this nutritious food.
 Learn more about equal food access.

 The farm is run jointly by Chuck Currie and Marie Kaziunas and has been built with the help of many incredible farmers over the years.
 Chuck and Marie met at a winter farmers' market seven years ago and a year later Chuck started Freedom Food Farm.
 After years of growing the farm, both Marie and Chuck farm year-round at Freedom Food and have been dedicated to ethically growing a full-diet, four season farm to feed local communities.